TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 - Report has a map section which shows the particular country selected from the slicer.

-- And Lastly, Report has a pie chart that shows Total Population of the Country and Total Population Recovered.
+- And lastly, Report has a pie chart that shows Total Population of the Country and Total Population Recovered.

 ## Getting Started